 As it has done in past reports, the Board is again providing a full list of all current policies, attached as Exhibit B, indicating whether each policy is applicable to charter schools.

-Since its last report, the Board has not adopted new policies or amended existing policies.
+Since its last report, the Board did not adopt any new policies but amended Policy 900-3, Religion and Public Schools.

 FUTURE ACTIONS